 Mileage for the most direct, usually-traveled route may be reimbursed.
 The university reimburses for use of a private vehicle at the pre-established rate regardless of the number of passengers in the vehicle.

 Substantial deviations from standard distances or usual routes must be justified.
 Mileage calculations generally start at the employee's official work station.

 Travel for personal reasons or entertainment is not reimbursed.

 Travel between the employee’s home and official work station is a personal commuting expense and is not reimbursed.

 Insurance on Rented Vehicles

-The university provides self-insurance coverage for rental vehicles if they are to be used exclusively for official business.
-A certificate of insurance may be obtained from the Office of Risk Management
+The university maintains self-insurance coverage for rental vehicles if they are to be used exclusively for official university business.
+A certificate of insurance may be obtained from the Office of Risk Management.

 If the employee or agent plans to travel outside the United States, its territories and possessions, and Canada, the department should contact the Office of Risk Management for help in obtaining the appropriate coverage.